Quuxplusone/goodcook/md/bscook.md

 > omitting the baking powder.
 The recipe originally just said
 > "chocolate chips", but I think that the mini-chips work better —
 > the big ones make it harder to cut neatly.
 For that matter, since
-> these is a fairly tender (crumbly) cake, it's a lot less messy to
+> this is a fairly tender (crumbly) cake, it's a lot less messy to
 > cut if you stick it in the freezer for a little while first.

 - 1/2 cup butter, softened